adam-arold/functional-programming-jargon/README.md

 [partial application](#partial-application) to work.
 Formally, a closure is a technique for implementing lexically scoped named binding.
 It is a way of storing a function with an environment.

-A closure is a scope which captures local variables of a function for access even after the execution has moved out of the block in which it is defined. ie. they allow referencing a scope after the block in which the variables were declared has finished executing.
+In other words, a closure is a scope which captures local variables of a function for access even after the execution has moved out of the block in which it is defined. ie. they allow referencing a scope after the block in which the variables were declared has finished executing.

 ```kotlin